 Now we’re in Bali, where we’re going to see another fire-waking ritual.
 Apparently in Bali firewalking is used to drive illness away.
 The local priest is supposed to be possessed by a horse spirit, and sort of gallops through the flames, stamping out all the coals as he does so.
 It’s pretty damn awesome, and other than the element of walking through the flames it’s completely different from the Spanish firewalking we saw earlier.

 Now we’re talking to Dr Feigen, a surgeon from San Francisco who took part in a firewalk in the South Pacific and now believes that the solution to how firewalking is possible.
 He believes that it can only be explained by parapsychology.
 This part of his talk isn’t very interesting, the part where he describes firewalking as an ‘act of defiance’, where people take on primal forces and win seems pretty insightful.
-He describes his own experience walking through the flames with the creepy electronic music playing.
+He describes his own experience walking through the flames while creepy electronic music plays.

 Nimoy asks what makes man want to tempt fate like that.
 Back in the studio, he asks how and when this custom began.
 He has a ‘radical new explanation.
 Marking the places where firewalking remains a tradition, we see that many of them are close to geological fault lines.
 And we’re looking at images of lava.
 He suggests some sort of vast volcanic event, and people had to outrun the lava.
 Firewalking is the re-enactment of this.